Aecnoril/TPSPlaceholder/README.md

 You can download [PAPI here](https://www.spigotmc.org/resources/placeholderapi.6245)!

 After installing PAPI, you can just drop the JAR into the extensions folder inside PAPI's plugin folder.
+Want to know how to build the JAR?
+Look [here]!(https://maven.apache.org/run-maven/)

 ## Using the placeholders
 After you've installed PAPI, you can start using it on your server.